thordsvin/thordsvin.github.io/_Rules/Downtime.md

 ## Training
 Characters can spend time training skills or learning to use new tools.
 It takes 10 weeks to train a new profiency.
 Your intelligence modifer can reduce this time but not raise it.
-Training cost 25 gp per workweek; 10 weeks cost 250 gp, all 18 weeks cost 450 gp.
+Training cost 25 gp per workweek; 10 weeks cost 250 gp.

 ## Learning Spells
 If a character wants to change their learned spells (Bards and Witches specifically) they have 2 options: